 Current practice is that for the first it does not really matter what you use.
 For a survey see the compilation of Van Oostrum.
-For the second Knuth developed WEB, which stimulates a programmer to design and document his program from the beginning, by rewarding him with pretty-TEX printing of it all via TANGLE.
-Actually the hierarchical way of working has been replaced by a relational approach, with the documentation related to the various items of a program.
-For a survey see Knuth's literal programming article of 1984.
+For the second Knuth developed WEB, which stimulates a programmer to design and document

+11.3 Examples: math.

-Examples: math.
-The TEXbook has devoted at least 4 chapters to math mark-up: typing math formula, more about math, fine points of math typing, and displayed equations.
+The TeXbook has devoted at least 4 chapters to math mark-up: typing math formula, more about math, fine points of math typing, and displayed equations.

-See also my Math into BLUes paper for a survey and how to cope with situations which go wrong-not so much that $T_EX$ complains, but the results are different from what we expected-by innocent mark-up.
+See also my Math into BLUes paper for a survey and how to cope with situations which go wrong-not so much that TeX complains, but the results are different from what we expected-by innocent mark-up.